Analysing the Data-Driven Approach of Dynamically Estimating Positioning Accuracy: Introduction

+In this work, we elaborate on the concept of Dynamic Accuracy Estimation, in a data-driven approach.
 In order to calculate the DAE in a data-driven manner, a model is trained, receiving the same feature set as the model that produces the position estimates, while the targets of the two models are different.
-Instead of training the model having as target the ground truth location, as the positioning model does, the target this time is the distance between the ground truth location and the location estimate produced by the positioning model.
+Instead of training the model having the ground truth location as target, as the positioning model does, the target this time is the distance between the ground truth location and the location estimate produced by the positioning model.
 Thus, this second model learns to predict the amount of the localization error of the location estimates of the first model.
-In this way, when the system processes a new reception of signals at an unknown location, the two models will be able to produce: (i) a location estimate, provided by the first (positioning) model, and (ii) an estimate of the localization error, given by the second (DAE related) model.
+In this way, when the system processes a new reception of signals at an unknown location, the two models will be able to produce: (i) a location estimate, provided by the first (positioning) model, and (ii) an estimate of the localization error, estimated by the second (DAE related) model.

-The potential of the use of DAE depends on the particularities of the business case in which a positioning system is meant to be applied.
-The main idea behind the use of DAE is that it can be used either for offering to the user a confidence level along with each position estimate, or for facilitating a higher-level system in taking related decisions.
-Two examples of such decision making could be the use of DAE in hand-off algorithms which could use the DAE to switch among different technologies, or the option to present to the user only a percentage of the most accurate position estimates, should that suit a particular business case.
-For instance, in business cases where a very frequent update of the location estimates is not required, the system could select to return only a subset of the produced position estimates based on their accuracy as estimated by the DAE.
-This concept is exemplified in one of the tests presented in this work.
+The potential of the use of DAE depends on the particularities of the business case in which a positioning system is meant to be used.
+The main idea behind the use of DAE is that it can be used either to offer the user a confidence level accompanying each position estimate, or to facilitate a higher-level system in taking related decisions.
+A first example of such decision making could be the use of DAE in hand-off algorithms, which could use the DAE as a reliability measure for switching among different technologies.
+Another example could be the option to present to the user only a percentage of the most accurate position estimates, using DAE as the accuracy indicator, should that suit a particular business case.
+For instance, in business cases where a very frequent update of the location estimates is not required, the system could select to return only a subset of the produced position estimates based on their accuracy, as estimated by the DAE.
+This concept is exemplified in the tests presented in this work.
+Alternatively, simply offering a confidence level on the position estimates that are produced could facilitate other modules of an IoT system in taking relevant decisions about the way they will utilize the location estimates.

+The rest of this paper is organized as follows.
+In Section~\ref{sec:Related}, the related work is discussed.
+Section~\ref{sec:Dataset} presents in detail the dataset used in this work, while Section~\ref{sec:Methodology} presents the methodology and defines the terminology used.
+Subsequently, Section~\ref{sec:Results} presents the experiments of this work and discusses the obtained results.
+Finally, conclusions drawn and ideas for future work are presented in Section~\ref{sec:Conclusions}.